temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 README  cert.pem  chain.pem  fullchain.pem  privkey.pem
 ```

 Now, you can configure an Nginx *reverse proxy* to expose your Temporal Service to external connections.
-Putting a web server such as Nginx in front of other web-facing applications can improve performance and make it much more straightforward to secure a site.
+Putting a web server such as Nginx in front of other web-facing applications can improve performance and reduce the complexity of securing a site.
 Nginx can take care of restricting access and securely handling requests from your clients to Temporal.
-This time, you'll configure the UI server first, which uses regular HTTP (web) traffic:
+You'll configure the UI server first, which uses regular HTTP (web) traffic:

 Nginx allows you to add per-site configurations to individual files in a subdirectory called `sites-available/`.
 Using your favorite text editor, create a new Nginx configuration at `/etc/nginx/sites-available/temporal-ui`: